LEAD INSPECTIONS

 -

-Babies exposed to lead before birth might:
+Babies exposed to lead before birth may exhibit the following:

 -